 Below the questions:

-How many administrators can have each page?
+How many administrators can each page have?

-Is it possible to personalize the URL?
+Is it possible to personalise the URL?

-Re the first question, the answer is no, not via the option settings.
+On the first question, the answer is no, not via the option settings.
 As for the second one, again the answer is no.

 Can Google+ Pages be synced with other social networks?